-We broke camp before 8 a.m. and went our separate ways.
-Ed was headed back to the car, which he would move up to the Hwy.
+Today’s goal was getting up and over the rim.
+Ed and I broke camp before 8 a.m. and went our separate ways.
+He was headed back south to the car, which he would move up to the Hwy.
 87 trail crossing.
-I headed up the rest of the Rim.
+I headed up the rest of the Mogollon Rim.

-When I got back on track, the trail pitched sharply up 1,000 feet to the top of the Mogollon Rim.
-It was hard, but once on top the trail was awesome.
+When I got back on track, the trail pitched sharply upwards some 1,000 feet to the top of the Mogollon Rim.
+It was hard going, but once on top the trail was awesome.

-I’d read about all of the snow here and was concerned.
+I’d read about all of the snow here on the rim and was concerned.
 Lucky me, the vast majority had melted.
-The first mile or so I trekked through patchy snow, but nothing difficult.
+The first mile or so I did have to trek through patchy snow, and it was confusing in a few spots, but nothing too difficult.
 Then it was heaven for the rest of the day.

 The trail here was mostly through pine forest – fragrant, soft and flat.
 I did have to cross a river/creek a few times and once waded up to my knees, but that was fine.